2200 Harborside | 409-763-1877

 The Ship To Shore experience creates a series of sequential experiential spaces alternating hands-on and innovative interactive learning with immersive experiences, all based on authentic and documented personal stories of immigrants landing in Galveston.
 The experience also utilizes a digital membership card that personalizes the experience to the visitor giving an authentic and new story each time they visit.

-The new attraction was developed in conjunction with New Zealand’s Gibson Group.
+Ship To Shore was accomplished with support from Houston Endowment, Dan L. Duncan Family Foundation, and the Helmle Shaw Foundation.
+The new attraction cost over $2.5 million and was developed with New Zealand’s Gibson Group.
 Gibson Group is known for highly innovative experiences worldwide, including El Paso’s DIGIE Wall, Houston’s Latino cARTographies, and Vaeggen in Copenhagen.
-Their work utilizes exhibition design, graphic novel environment creation, character filming, and compositing into graphic novel backgrounds and custom programming to create a truly unique experience.
-Pricing, opening date, and more will be available soon.
+Their work utilizes exhibition design, graphic novel environment creation, character filming, and compositing into graphic novel backgrounds and custom programming to create a unique experience.
+Visit www.gibson.co.nz for more information.

 ABOUT GALVESTON HISTORICAL FOUNDATION